Curves, points, incidences and covering: Covering by lines and its converse problem

 Note that the boundary of the $n\times n$ grid contains $4n-4$ points.
 Now any skew line can contain at most 2 points from the boundary.
 So we need at least $2n-2$ skew lines to cover the grid.
 Also note that the $n\times n$ grid can be covered by $2n-2$ skew lines (consider the $2n-3$ lines parallel to the off-diagonal except the ones which pass through the bottom-left and top-right corners and these two corners are covered by the main diagonal).

 It is an {\it open problem} to find the minimum number of skew hyperplanes required to cover the $d$-dimensional hypercube.
-Current (2022) best known lower bound for the above problem is $\Omega (d^{2/3}\log (d)^{4/3})$ by Klein (\cite{klein}).
+Currently, the best known lower bound for the above problem is $d/2+1$ (see \cite{ivanisvili2025, saurmann2024, linial2005})

 \end{rmk}